francescogerardomarra/its/modulo26/3_filters.md

 Available Abstract Classes for Filter Implementation:

 1. **`OncePerRequestFilter`**:
     - This class ensures that the filter is executed only once per request, even if the request undergoes multiple forwarding or dispatching during its lifecycle.
-In traditional servlet-based applications, requests can be forwarded from one resource to another (e.g., from one servlet to another or from a controller to a view).
+In traditional servlet-based applications, requests can be forwarded from one resource to another (e.g. from one servlet to another or from a controller to a view).
 This means that a single HTTP request may pass through multiple resources, and without proper handling, a filter might execute multiple times during these forwards.
     - **Forwarding and Its Impact**: When forwarding occurs, the same HTTP request is internally routed to a different resource without the client being aware.
 However, this can cause filters to be executed repeatedly if the forwarding process isn't managed carefully.
 For example, if a filter is responsible for tasks like logging, authentication, or setting headers, it could execute multiple times across different forwards, resulting in duplicate log entries, unnecessary re-authentication, or redundant changes to the response.
     - **How `OncePerRequestFilter` Avoids Multiple Executions**: The `OncePerRequestFilter` class is specifically designed to prevent filters from running multiple times during the same request, even when forwarding or dispatching occurs.
 It achieves this by ensuring that the filter's actions are only performed once during the entire request lifecycle.
 The filter tracks whether it has already been executed for the current request and skips further executions if it has.
     - This is especially important when filters are involved in critical tasks like session validation, logging, or resource cleanup.
 Without this safeguard, a filter could cause unintended side effects if executed multiple times, potentially leading to errors or performance issues.